 The Kentucky Chamber conducted a year-long review of the state's workforce system, culminating in the release of a report, "Kentucky's Workforce Challenges: The Employer's Perspective," in July 2015.
 This "look under the hood" identified key challenges facing the system and made a series of recommendations - for both state programs and employer groups - to address those challenges.
-The Chamber's advocacy for improvements will include work with both the legislative and executive branches in the months ahead.

-Building on progress
+Of particular concern to employers is the absence of so-called soft skills among job seekers and new employees.
+These skills include the ability to communicate, work well on a team, show up regularly and on time for work, handle conflict and other traits.
+To address this critical problem, the Chamber supports incorporating soft skills into the state's K-12 education accountability system to improve students' development of characteristics that will improve their prospects for success in both postsecondary education and the workplace.
+The Chamber will continue its advocacy for this and other improvements in the development of a high-quality workforce system.

+BUILDING ON PROGRESS

 The Kentucky Chamber and its members continue their strong support for the state's academic standards, viewing them as key to the progress our students are making in achievement.
 The state's most recent ACT scores show continued increases in the percentage of students reaching college readiness benchmarks set by the Council on Postsecondary Education, although achievement gaps persist among subgroups.
-Kentucky's graduation rate of 86.1% was ranked tenth highest in the nation in a 2015 report from the Alliance for Excellent Education and was well above the national rate of 81.4%.
+Kentucky's graduation rate continues to improve and has reached 88.6%.

 Kentucky continues to make measurable progress in education, with test scores showing improvement in overall student performance as well as such key indicators as the graduation rate.
 Of particular significance is the continuing increase in the number of students who are ready for college and career.
-The rate of students who are ready to move ahead in college and career grew to 62.5% in 2014, up from 47.2% in 2012.
+The rate of students who are ready to move ahead in college and career grew to 68.5% in 2016, up from 47.2% in 2012.

 Kentucky's rigorous academic standards are designed to ensure students are college and career ready when they graduate from high school.
-They mean harder work - for students and teachers alike - but they hold great promise for the preparation of a world-class workforce.
+They mean harder work - for students and teachers alike but they hold great promise for the preparation of a world-class workforce.

-The Chamber believes it is imperative Kentucky

-stay the course with these standards and reject efforts to revert to less challenging requirements for student learning.
+The Chamber believes it is imperative Kentucky stay the course with these standards and reject efforts to revert to less challenging requirements for student learning.